Warning notification:Warning

 Coronary angioplasty is also known as:

 Angioplasty may be a planned procedure for some people with angina.
-It could also be an urgent treatment if the symptoms have become unstable.
+It can also be used as a more urgent treatment, for severe symptoms.

-Coronary angioplasty is also performed as an emergency treatment during a heart attack.
+Coronary angioplasty is also an emergency treatment during a heart attack.
 A small balloon is inserted to push the fatty tissue in the narrowed artery outwards.
-This allows the blood to flow more easily.
-A metal stent (a wire mesh tube) is usually placed in the artery to hold it open.
+This helps the blood to flow more easily.
+A stent (a wire mesh tube) is usually placed in the artery to hold it open.

-Drug-eluting stents can also be used.
-These release drugs to stop the artery from narrowing again.
+Some stents release medicine (drug-eluting stents) to stop the artery from narrowing again.

 Coronary artery bypass graft

-Coronary artery bypass grafting (CABG) is also known as:
+Coronary artery bypass grafting is also known as:

 Heart transplant